ramacastro/AlexNet-CNN-from-scratch-using-computational-graphs-only-NumPy/README.md

-# AlexNet CNN from scratch using with computational graphs only NumPy
+# AlexNet CNN from scratch using computational graphs only NumPy

 ## for training: